deMachad0/PFDA-assignments/README.md

 1. Load the dataset:
 Loads the dataset from the given URL.
 Skips the first 23 rows, assuming they contain metadata or headers unrelated to the main data.
 2. Data conversion and processing:
-Converts the date column from a string to a proper datetime format and removes time details (hour and minute) using normalize().
+Converts the date column from a string to a proper datetime format and removes time details (hour and minute) using `normalize()`.
 3. Temperature analysis:
 Groups the data by year ('YE') and calculates the average temperature for each year, Creates a line plot showing the yearly average temperature over time.
 Groups the data by month ('ME') and calculates the average temperature for each month.
 4. Wind speed analysis:
 Converts the wdsp (wind speed) column to numeric format.
 Non-numeric values are replaced with NaN.
 Treats zeros in the wdsp column as missing data by replacing them with NaN.
-Calculates the average wind speed for each year.Calculates the average wind speed for each month.
+Calculates the average wind speed for each year.
+Calculates the average wind speed for each month.
 5. Visualizations:
 Yearly Trends: Line plots of yearly averages show long-term trends for temperature and wind speed.
 Monthly Trends: Line plots of monthly averages highlight seasonal patterns.